Fracture Care

 Specialized care for kids and teens

 Our providers work with kids and teens every day.
 They have the expertise to identify the type of fracture and recommend the least invasive treatment option for your child.
-For serious accidents and injuries, our downtown Kansas City location is the only pediatric-specific Level 1 Trauma Center in the region, so you will get the highest level of care.
+For serious accidents and injuries, our downtown Kansas City location is the only pediatric-specific Level 1 Trauma Center from Denver to St. Louis, so you will get the highest level of care.

 The kid-friendly environment at Children’s Mercy includes colorful cast options, Child Life specialists to ease fear and discomfort, and gentle imaging techniques that use the lowest possible dose of radiation for x-rays and other imaging procedures.